 - Maintaining a blog

 If you have a website of any kind, you need to blog, at least occasionally.
 It doesn’t matter whether you have an online shop, a personal website or portfolio.
-Besides it being great fun, blogging is the best thing you can do for SEO – plus your blog can be a valuable marketing tool.
+Besides it being great fun, blogging is the best thing you can do for SEO – plus your site can be a valuable marketing tool.
 Let’s discuss why that is in some more detail.

 Blogging for SEO

 Adding content on a regular basis should be a part of every sustainable SEO strategy.
-If you blog regularly, Google will see your site as active, alive and relevant – and that will definitely help your overall rankings.
+If you write regularly, Google will see your site as active, alive and relevant – and that will definitely help your overall rankings.
 In addition, blogging allows you to rank for new keywords and to keep ranking for those you’re already being found for.
-Your blog also provides you with an extra opportunity to target search intent – we’ll discuss that in more detail later on.
+Your site also provides you with an extra opportunity to target search intent – we’ll discuss that in more detail later on.

 Read more: Why should a blogger focus on SEO? »